 3. Why Did It Come to An End, and Why Is It Back?

-In 2011, Turkey’s contract of F1 had finished; Turkish officials hadn’t been eager to renew the contract, hence Turkey stopped participating in the race.
+In 2011, Türkiye’s contract of F1 had finished; hence Türkiye stopped participating in the race.
 Nevertheless, things have changed when Covid-19 has struck the world and forced many countries to introduce restrictions.
-Unlike many other countries, Turkey highly succeeded in fighting against the pandemic, making the country a perfect fit for such a global event.
+Türkiye highly succeeded in fighting against the pandemic, making the country a perfect fit for such a global event.
 So, the 2020 Turkish Grand Prix was the first F1 Turkish Grand Prix after all those years.
-The F1 Turkish Grand Prix is also back in 2021, but this time, as a replacement for the cancelled Singapore Grand Prix.
+The F1 Turkish Grand Prix is also back in 2021, since Singapore Grand Prix was canceled.

 4. Diabolica!
 About the Istanbul Park Circuit